Moodle Dog Breed Info – Breed 2023 Guide & Facts

 Health-related issues

-Even though crossbreeds tend to be much healthier than pure breeds, there are still several health complications that can occur.
+Even though crossbreeds tend to be much healthier than pure breeds if crossbred responsibly, there are still several health complications that can occur.

 Moodle has a slightly higher risk of developing eye diseases such as Progressive Retinal Atrophy (PRA).
 There is no cure for PRA and in most cases, it leads to permanent loss of vision.
 Therefore, it is recommended that you take extra good care of your dogs and schedule routine trips to the vet.
 Also, get your Moodle puppy from a reputable breeder that follows the best breeding practices.